20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Stress cause skin health problems like hyperpigmentation

-Ongoing-stress or long-term stress provokes various skin conditions, including hyperpigmentation.
-The body responds to stress by releasing hormones, one of which is cortisol and it’s known to impact skin health.
+Ongoing stress or long-term stress provokes various skin conditions, including hyperpigmentation.
+The body responds to stress by releasing hormones, one of which is cortisol, and it’s known to impact skin health.

 Stress also stirs up inflammation, which can exacerbate existing skin complications and lead to uneven skin pigmentation.

-According to a study published in the International Journal of Women’s Dermatology, suffering from skin conditions can be daunting and it may hijack your sleep quality, further damaging skin health.
+According to a study published in the International Journal of Women’s Dermatology, suffering from skin conditions can be daunting, and it may hijack your sleep quality, further damaging skin health.
 Similarly, stress due to an unhealthy lifestyle can sometimes derail your sleep patterns, compromising skin health.
 Thus, we see an interplay of connectedness between stress, sleep, and skin health.

-How to reduce hyperpigmentation, if you’re currently living a stressful life?
+How to reduce hyperpigmentation if you’re currently living a stressful life?
 Just try practising mindfulness, exercising regularly, going for a little jog, and taking sufficient rest.

 6) Not getting enough sleep in a day.

-Research suggests that people who follow a poor sleep routine often show more signs of aging, like fine lines and uneven pigmentation.
+Research suggests that people who follow a poor sleep routine often show more signs of ageing, like fine lines and uneven pigmentation.
 Insufficient sleep weakens your immune system and affects collagen production in the body.
 This results in reduced skin health.

-Plus, your skin has a protective barrier that helps retain moisture and defend against environmental pollution and UV-rays.
-Lack of sleep can damage this barrier, leading to dryness and non-uniform pigmentation.
+Plus, your skin has a protective barrier that helps retain moisture and defend against environmental pollution and UVA and UVB rays.

 Interestingly, the body performs some critical repair functions during sleep, such as regenerating skin cells and producing more collagen.
 So, if you’re serious about your “how to reduce hyperpigmentation” skincare journey, focus on adopting consistent sleep routines.
 Target 7-9 hours of quality sleep each night.
-Engaging in relaxing activities such as reading, meditation, or listening to soothing music—can signal the body to prepare for sleep.
+Engaging in relaxing activities such as reading, meditation, or listening to soothing music can signal the body to prepare for sleep.